-Anxiety disorders are the most common type of mental health disorder in children, affecting as many as 10% of young people.
+Anxiety Disorders are the most common type of mental health disorder in children and young people.

 Symptoms of anxiety disorders

-- These fall into two groups: physical symptoms like headaches or feeling sick; and emotional symptoms like nervousness and fear.
+- Symptoms fall into two groups: physical symptoms like headaches or feeling sick; and emotional symptoms like nervousness and fear.

 - Anxiety disorders, when severe, can affect a child's thinking, decision-making ability, perception of the environment and learning and concentration.

-- It raises blood pressure and heart rate and can cause vomiting, stomach pain, ulcers, diarrhoea, tingling, weakness and shortness of breath.
+- It can raise blood pressure and heart rate and can cause vomiting, stomach pain, ulcers, diarrhoea, tingling, weakness and shortness of breath.

 Treatment for anxiety disorders

-- Treatment for anxiety disorders may include some form of psychotherapy, behavioural therapy or medications.
+- Treatment for anxiety disorders may include some form of psychotherapy, cognitive behavioural therapy (CBT) and or medications.

 - Recognise that anxiety can seriously impact on a young person’s life and they need understanding and support to help them manage the condition.